 Vintage: 2016 started with a particularly dry and mild winter.
 The first leaves appeared very early, but the very cool spring slowed down the growth of the vines.
 The flowering took place in ideal conditions, with a very good emergence of clusters.
 As the drought persists, we have green harvested the vines to maintain good quality potential.
 Summer has settled, dry and windy, increasingly hot, accelerating the ripeness of the grapes.
 The harvest began very early on August 25 and ended on September 14.
 Despite the lack of water, the vines held up well, drawing on deep clays and regulating their vegetative development.
 The grapes harvested are small, perfectly healthy and very concentrated, with good acidity.

-Taste: The taste is very elegant and full-bodied,with notes of fresh little red berries, sustained by extremely delicate tannins.
-The aftertaste is fresh, minty and revealing spices and mint aromas.
+Tasting notes: The taste is very elegant and full-bodied, with notes of fresh small red berries, sustained by extremely delicate tannins.
+The aftertaste is fresh, minty and revealing spices and liquorice aromas.

 Ageing potential: 10 to 15 years